jp-menard/Jacques-Menard-CreaturesOfDarknessTD/README.md

 Project Goals

--Creating a simple 2D mobile tower defense game with a focus on vampire hunters vs vampires.
+-Creating a simple 2D mobile tower defense game with a theme of vampire hunters vs vampires.

 -Targeting AndroidOS using Unity2D as the projects game engine.

+-Using C# as primary scripting language.

 -Implementing drag and drop controls and touch selection for towers and GUI.